 As a fitness coach and personal trainer, I never assume a client’s goal is weight loss but quite a few women bring up the topic themselves.
-So it should come as no surprise, when asked to write about self-love for Montana Woman Magazine, my thoughts jump straight to one particular form of self-love: body acceptance.
-As I set pen to paper to write this month’s column, I thought to myself “this is a great opportunity to clarify that my goal as a fitness coach is to help women enhance health and overall fitness, not to obtain one particular type of body.”
+So it should come as no surprise, when asked to write about self-love for a magazine I am a columnist for, my thoughts jump straight to one particular form of self-love: body acceptance.
+As I set pen to paper to write the column, I thought to myself “this is a great opportunity to clarify that my goal as a fitness coach is to help women enhance health and overall fitness, not to obtain one particular type of body.”

 Sure, sculpted muscles are often a by-product of our workouts, but I also want to help women let go of whatever preconceived notions they have of what a body “should” look like.
-That’s why I have loved pairing my work as a personal trainer with teaching pole dancing classes at Kalispell’s aerial studio “Levitation Nation.”
-I believe pole dance classes help liberate women from body image issues all together by turning the focus away from appearance and onto doing something extraordinary with their bodies, no matter their shape or size.
+That’s why I have loved pairing my work as a personal trainer with teaching pole dancing classes.
+I believe pole dancing helps liberate women from body image issues by turning the focus away from appearance and onto doing something extraordinary with their bodies, no matter their shape or size.
 After submerging myself for nearly a decade in pole dance culture, I can say for certain that sexy is absolutely not a body size - it’s an attitude, an air of confidence.
 Women are absolutely empowered when they learn what their body is capable of and it shows.

 Pole dance is reframing the wellness dialogue from aesthetics to function.
 It is so important to expand our definition of health in this way because fitness has a tendency to ebb and flow over a lifetime.
 I gained a lot of weight in my early 20’s when I was taking 18 college credits and working two part time jobs.
 I was working on other life goals at the time, and I came back to working on fitness as soon as I could, but there was literally not enough time for me to fit it all in during that crazy time of my life.
 Different seasons of life bring different seasons of fitness.
 Doesn’t that make perfect sense that it would?